gsweene2/kubernetes/README.md

 kubernetes   ClusterIP      10.96.0.1       <none>        443/TCP          26h
 ```

-Service hell-node is now exposed on port 8080 (which maps to 32437 in the pod).
+Service hello-node is now exposed on port 8080 (which maps to 32437 in the pod).

 View it by naviagating to `EXTERNAL-IP/PORT(S)` in the browser, like `localhost/8080`